 - SYMP Community Music School (CMS): The Business office is responsible for processing all CMS charge and payment transactions.
 This subsidiary encompasses music lesson charges and related payments in Webster's Community Music School located on the main campus in St. Louis, Missouri.
 CMS charge and payment transactions are accounted for in U.S. dollars.

-China, London, and Thailand accounts receivable are managed by the respective campuses in a separate system outside subsidiaries directly accessible by the Business Office.
+China and London accounts receivable are managed by the respective campuses in a separate system outside subsidiaries directly accessible by the Business Office.

 The Bursar's Office is organized into two departments: the Business Office and the Collections Department.
 Business Office operational practices are organized into the following areas: